tibor-electronics/sound_out/README.md

 # VHDL Project for Papilio One Audio Wing Sanity Check

-This project:
+This project does the following:

-* Generates a square wave at 440Hz (concert A)
+* Generates a couple of square waves, one for each channel ** The fundamental pitch is concert A (440Hz), but the channels have been slightly de-tuned just for fun
-* Sends the wave to a Delta-Sigma DAC, and
+* Sends each wave to a Delta-Sigma DAC
-* Sends the output of the DAC to a single channel on the Audio Wing
+* Sends the output of each DAC to a single channel on the Audio Wing

 ## Links